 Reach Out to Potential Leavers

-Remember, it’s easier to keep an existing member than to acquire a new customer.
+By now we know full well it’s easier to keep an existing member than to acquire a new customer.
 It’s even harder to persuade a former user to rejoin.
-So monitoring for user disengagement is key in reducing your churn rate.
+So monitoring for disengagement is key in reducing your membership churn rate.

 There are several reminder types, or triggers, to choose from.
 And you can set the emails so they’re sent before or after the trigger event takes place.
 The reminder types include: